edwardparlati/slave-voyages-completeness-audit/README.md

 # Completeness Assessment of the Slave Voyages Dataset

-This repository contains my capstone project for the [Google Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
-The project explores the completeness of key demographic fields in the Slave Voyages historical dataset, focusing on embarkation, disembarkation, and mortality data by gender, age, decade, and region.
+This repository contains a solo data analysis project focused on evaluating the completeness of key demographic fields within the Slave Voyages dataset.
+The analysis investigates gaps in records related to embarkation, disembarkation, and mortality—especially among women and girls—across decades and geographic regions.

+This project was initially inspired by a capstone prompt for the [Google Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics), and was significantly expanded to serve as a professional portfolio piece.

 ---